 Like to Golf?

 For all of us, our 76 bed hospital in Kilmarnock is a reassuring presence.
 It provides modern medical facilities, a rehabilitation center and doctors and nurses who care.
 An oncology unit is the newest addition.
-Rappahannock General is the foundation of a high-quality medical service system: our area is dotted with trained rescue squads, and an Enhanced 911 system.
+Bon Secour Rappahannock General is the foundation of a high-quality medical service system: our area is dotted with trained rescue squads, and an Enhanced 911 system.
 The hospital boasts a helipad for emergency evacuation.
 Rappahannock Westminster Canterbury, a private retirement community with excellent medical facilities, is located here.
-Even a private fitness center awaits you in the brand new YMCA in Kilmarnock.
+Want to stay fit?
+A private fitness center awaits you at the YMCA in Kilmarnock or choose a 24-Hour gym with personal trainers at Body Fit, in White Stone.

 Experience the Culture

 You want culture?
 It’s here!
 Our local libraries are wonderful.
 Several amateur theater groups and the Community Orchestra perform throughout the year.
 Two subscription series bring professional entertainment—from the Virginia Symphony to the Tommy Dorsey orchestra—to your doorstep.
+The Town Centre Park in Kilmarnock offers a water feature for the kids, a dog park and a wonderful outdoor stage that features Music on the Half Shell from May until October.
 The nearby community college offers many other possibilities.

 Just Plain Fun